datadotworld/data.world-py/CONTRIBUTING.md

 This will update `data.world-py/datadotworld/client/swagger-dwapi-def.json` and also regenerate `_swagger` package.

-You can also run tests by:
+You can also run tests:

 ```sh
 $ make test